nahom-zenebe/nahom-zenebe/README.md

 - Building full-stack applications with the **MERN** stack (MongoDB, Express, React, Node.js).
 - Integrating **Python**, **MySQL**, and **TypeScript** for scalable solutions.

-### 🌱 Currently Learning:
-- Advanced software engineering principles and best practices.
-- Exploring new tools and libraries for efficient development workflows.

-### 🤝 Looking To Collaborate On:
-- Open-source projects and web development challenges.
-- Exploring innovative solutions and software engineering best practices.

 ---

 ### 🧠 Languages and Tools